National Law University, Odisha

-The founding Vice Chancellor of NLUO was Faizan Mustafa.
-Ved Kumari is the present Vice-Chancellor of the university.
+Faizan Mustafa was the founding Vice-Chancellor of the university, who later served as the Vice-Chancellor of NLU Hyderabad (NALSAR).
+Currently, Ved Kumari is the Vice-Chancellor.

+NLUO is the fastest growing National Law University (NLU) in all aspects including academics, moot performances, placements etc. NLUO recently inaugurated the Largest Law Library in Asia in 2023.

 Campus

 NLUO was established under the National Law University Odisha NLUO Act of 2008.
-Since June 2012, NLUO has been functioning from its current campus amid rivers Mahanadi and Kathajodi at Naraj.
+Since June 2012, NLUO has been functioning from its current beautiful campus amid rivers Mahanadi and Kathajodi at Naraj.
 The university is spread over a 50 acre campus sanctioned by the Odisha government with another 20 acres set to be allotted.
 The college is located at CDA Sector 13 in the Millennium city of Cuttack.

-There are two boys' hostels and two girls' hostels (GH-2 is on its completion) with 60+ rooms on each floor.
+There are two boys' hostels and two girls' hostels with 60+ rooms on each floor.
 The amphitheater of NLUO can house the entire college at once and is functional during special fests and programs.
 The Academic Block houses different lecture halls, seminar hall, committee halls and the library.
 The library is divided into three sections: the E-Brary, which has computers for research and work; the Journal section; and the main library.

+A new library was constructed & inaugurated in 2023 after which now NLUO houses & operates Asia's largest law library.

+The campus has an perfect environment with greenery and rivers near it which is perfectly very close to the nature.

+NLUO has a beautiful and vast Entrance Gate which is an attraction for many and it also has well maintained and well-equipped Infrastructure for the welfare of students.

 Academics

 Admissions

 For both the undergraduate and post-graduate programs, students are accepted through the Common Law Admission Test (CLAT).
-Just like any other NLU, admissions to NLU Odisha is known to be highly competitive, with only 180 students to be selected for undergraduate course from a pool of more than 70,000 students appearing for CLAT annually.
+Just like any other NLU, admissions to NLU Odisha is known to be highly competitive, as you have to appear for CLAT which is among the Top 10 hardest entrance exams of India.

 Undergraduate

 The total intake of undergraduate students aiming to pursue either of the courses is 180.
-The lot is divided into 120 seats for B.A/LL.B and 60 seats for BBA/LL.B.
+The lot is divided into 120 seats for B.A./LL.B and 60 seats for BBA/LL.B.

 Of the 120 B.A/L.L.B. seats, 14 are reserved for scheduled tribes, 10 for scheduled castes, 4 for the disabled, 4 for foreign nationals and 10 for NRI.
 The university also provides state domicile reservations for 40 seats i.e. 25% as approved by the state government.
 B-VOC (Bachelor of Vocation Degree) in Access To Justice is a UGC sponsored course, with a total intake of 50 seats and reservation as per Govt of India is applicable.
 The University Grant Commission approved the commencement of a B-Voc Degree course from 2018 to 2019.